-Segment Total number of training and awareness programmes held Topics/ principles covered under the training and its impact % Of persons in respective category covered by the awareness programmes Board of Directors 4 During the year, the Board of Directors of the Company spent approximately 22 hours on various familiarisation programmes attended by multiple directors, comprising organisation's history and its operations, information about all the products, segments, etc.; functioning of various departments of the Company including cyber security.
-In addition, a monthly newsletter is shared with all the Board members apprising them on developments in the Company.
-Not quantifiable, as trainings were scheduled at different point in time for Directors Key managerial Personnel (KMP) 13 Fire and safety Awareness training, Cyber security awareness, ISO 9001:2015 Quality Management System, ISO 14001:2015 Environment Management System, ISO 22301:2019 Business Continuity Management System, ISO/IEC 78%
+Segment Total number of training and awareness programmes held Topics/ principles covered under the training and its impact % Of persons in respective category covered by the awareness programmes Board of Directors 8 During the year, the Board of Directors of the Company spent approximately 24 hours on various familiarisation programmes, attended by multiple directors, comprising organisations history and its operations, information about all the products, segments, etc.; functioning of various departments of the Company.
+Training sessions were also held for Cyber Security, Prevention of Money Laundering Act, 2002, among others.
+In addition, a monthly newsletter is shared with all the Board members apprising them on developments in the International and Domestic Commodity Derivatives Market. were scheduled at different

-27001:2013 Information Security Management System Awareness training, etc. Employees other than Board of Directors or KMPs 13 Fire and safety Awareness training, Cyber security awareness, ISO 9001:2015 Quality Management System, ISO 14001:2015 Environment Management System, ISO 22301:2019 Business Continuity Management System, ISO/IEC 27001:2013 Information Security Management System Awareness training, etc. 65%
+Segment Total number of training and awareness programmes held Topics/ principles covered under the training and its impact % Of persons in respective category covered by the awareness programmes Key managerial Personnel (KMP) 29 Fire and safety Awareness training, Cyber security awareness, ISO 9001 Quality Management System, ISO 14001 Environment Management System, ISO 22301 Business Continuity Management System, ISO/IEC 27001 Information Security Management System Awareness training, etc. 56% Employees other than Board of Directors or KMPs 29 Fire and safety Awareness training, Cyber security awareness, ISO 9001 Quality Management System, ISO 14001 Environment Management System, ISO 22301 Business Continuity Management System, ISO/IEC 27001 Information Security Management System Awareness training, etc. 63%